TheTradeRisk/beyond-the-charts-ep001/README.md

 ## Disclaimer
 Please be advised nothing here should be considered investment advice.
 The Trade Risk is not a registered financial advisor and is not recommending the purchase or selling of any securities or investment strategies.
 Please review our [disclaimer](https://www.thetraderisk.com/disclaimer) which applies to the contents of this repository.
 ## Contact
-If you would like to reach us, please use the [contact](https://www.thetraderisk.com/contact) on our website.
+If you would like to reach us, please use the [contact](https://www.thetraderisk.com/contact) page on our website.